nair0lf32/zer0ne-blog/HTB/challenges/0xDiablos/0xdiablos.md

 Tried to input long character strings we get a segmentation fault

-We use python to find ow many characters break
+We use python to find how many characters break

 ```
 └──╼ $python -c 'print( "x" _ 183)' | ./vuln